CrimsonEdgeHope/SocksProxyClientOfMinecraft/README.md

 - Make sure your game doesn't have other mods causing conflicts with this mod.
 - Make sure your proxy is reachable live from your PC, socks version, host address, port, username and password correct.
 - Make sure your dream desired Minecraft server reachable from your proxy, including Mojang Yggdrasil auth service to verify your Minecraft character's identity.
 - Make sure your ISP isn't polluting DNS.
 If confirmed or unsure, navigate to "Server settings" section, turn on:
   - "Use proxy on DNS resolve for Minecraft server when using Socks 5"
   - "Use proxy on DNS resolve for HTTP when using SOCKS5"
   - and any other option you desire.
     (By default they are on)
     (Should your proxy be polluting DNS as well, or just simply offers no DNS support, you will have to seek for other possible solution.)
 - If, in the worst case, unsure about or no clue of cause (you may encounter a bug), open an issue and elaborate on what issue or problem you face using this mod.

-## Upgrading

-**This mod is in early development!
-Breaking changes will be introduced sooner or later.
-You are advised to backup your config file before upgrading!**

-Navigate to your game's directory (usually `.minecraft`), open `config/socksproxyclient` and make copy.

 ## FAQs